2014 United States Senate elections: Partisan composition

 For a majority, Republicans needed at least 51 seats.
 Democrats could have retained a majority with 48 seats (assuming the two Independents continued to caucus with them) because the Democratic Vice President Joe Biden would become the tie-breaker.
 From 1915 to 2013, control of the U.S. Senate flipped in 10 of 50 cycles, or 20% of the time.
 Republicans had lost ground in the 2012 elections, leading to an internal fight among the Republican leadership over the best strategies and tactics for the 2014 Senate races.
 By December 2013, eight of the twelve incumbent Republicans running for re-election saw Tea Party challenges.
 However, Republican incumbents won every primary challenge.
 Although Democrats saw some opportunities for pickups, the combination of Democratic retirements and numerous Democratic seats up for election in swing states and red states gave Republicans hopes of taking control of the Senate.
 7 of the 21 states with Democratic seats up for election in 2014 had voted for Republican Mitt Romney in the 2012 presidential election compared to just 1 state with a Republican senator that voted for Barack Obama.
 Democrats also faced the lower voter turnout that accompanies mid-term elections.

 Poll aggregation website FiveThirtyEight gave the Republican Party a 60% chance of taking control of the Senate as of September 28.
 Another poll aggregation website, RealClearPolitics, gave the Republican Party a net gain of 7 seats.
 Due to the closeness of several races, it was initially believed that Senate control might not be decided on election night.
-Both Louisiana and Georgia were seen as competitive, and both states require a run-off election if no candidate takes a majority of the vote.
+Both Louisiana and Georgia were seen as competitive, and both states required a run-off election if no candidate won a majority of the vote.